-The current EURAMI board is composed of six members who serve as the leadership of the non-profit organization.
+The current EURAMI board is composed of seven members who serve as the leadership of the non-profit organization.
 These industry experts are voted for by the membership and provide their serve on a voluntary basis.
 The Board is headed by the President and the Vice President.

 Dr. Cai Glushak

 Mr. Philipp Schneider